 One-Pot Pasta with Peas and Bacon

-Pasta with peas and bacon is an easy and delicious one-pot pasta dinner recipe and a great way to use that bag of peas in your freezer.
-We make ours with healthy yogurt, lots of peas, a squeeze of lemon, and just enough bacon so this recipe feels like a treat.
+Pasta with peas and bacon is an easy, delicious one-pot pasta dinner and a great way to use that bag of peas in your freezer.
+We make ours with yogurt, lots of peas, a squeeze of lemon, and just enough bacon so this recipe feels like a treat.

-While any type of pasta will work with this recipe, we prefer to use pasta shapes that can help scoop the peas and bacon.
-In the pictures, we've used cavatappi.
+While any pasta will work with this recipe, I prefer pasta shapes that help scoop up the peas and bacon.
+In the pictures, I’ve used cavatappi.
 Shells, orecchiette, bow-tie, or macaroni all work great.
-Another option is to use a small pasta shape like orzo so that it's easy to scoop the pasta and peas together.
+Another option is to use a small pasta shape, like orzo, so it’s easy to scoop the pasta and peas together.

 Ingredients